rreusser/trains-and-trails/src/pages/ohlone-wilderness-trail/index.md

 **Transit fare**: $4.90 + bus transfer + $5.40 = $10.30<br>
 [View on GaiaGPS →](https://www.gaiagps.com/public/w6tnBZEZzYqkgbiSJVRfrPGV/)

 I've wanted to run the Ohlone Wilderness Trail through [Ohlone Wilderness Regional Preserve](https://www.ebparks.org/parks/ohlone) for years now.
 Shortly after arriving in the Bay Area, we hiked [twelve miles out and back](https://www.alltrails.com/trail/us/california/murietta-falls-trail) from Lake Del Valle to Murietta Falls.
-The sunny, expansive meadows are idyllic, but the elevation gain is significant and it was intimidating to appreciate that we'd hardly even scratched the surface of the trail system.
+It was about the sunniest and most idyllic meadows I've wandered around in, but the elevation gain is significant and it was intimidating to appreciate that we'd hardly even scratched the surface of the trail system.

-The Ohlone Trail has remained on my to-do list for a number of reasons.
+And so the Ohlone Trail has remained on my to-do list for a number of reasons.
 First is the nature of the trail itself.
 The Ohlone Trail starts at [Lake Del Valle](https://www.ebparks.org/parks/del-valle) and spans about 27 miles, passing through [Ohlone Wilderness Regional Preserve](https://www.ebparks.org/parks/ohlone) and [Sunol Wilderness Regional Preserve](https://www.ebparks.org/parks/sunol) before traversing [Misson Peak Regional Preserve](https://www.ebparks.org/parks/mission-peak) and ending in Fremont.
-The trail is *very* committing, with essentially no option to bail except to complete the first twenty miles to Sunol (at which point hopefully you were able to convince a friend to come to your rescue) or to go back the way you came.
+The trail is very committing, with essentially no option to bail except to complete the first twenty miles to Sunol (at which point hopefully you were able to convince a friend to come to your rescue) or to go back the way you came.
+(Fortunately, cell service was actually much better than I expected.)

 Additional factors contributed.
 Sunol was closed for a good share of 2023 due to damage resulting from the unusually rainy season, and even when open, it's a far better trail in the winter due to high summertime temperatures and sun exposure.
 And finally, it requires a [trail permit](https://www.ebparks.org/rentals-and-permits/permits/ohlone-wilderness) which although it only took five minutes to order—and is by a wide margin the nicest trail permit I've ever received—this small hurdle was enough to prevent an impulse decision once or twice.